directus/directus/docs/reference/authentication.md

 The user's one-time-password (if MFA is enabled).

 `mode`\
-Whether to retrieve the refresh token in the JSON response, or in a `httpOnly` `secure` cookie.
-One of `json`, `cookie`.
+Whether to retrieve the refresh token in the JSON response, or in a `httpOnly` cookie.
+One of `json`, `cookie` or `session`.
 Defaults to `json`.

 ### Response

 `access_token` **string**\
 Temporary access token to be used in follow-up requests.
+Note: if you used `session` as the mode in the request, the access token won't be returned in the JSON.

 `expires` **integer**\
 How long before the access token will expire.
 Value is in milliseconds.

 `refresh_token` **string**\
 The token that can be used to retrieve a new access token through [`/auth/refresh`](#refresh).
-Note: if you used `cookie` as the mode in the request, the refresh token won't be returned in the JSON.
+Note: if you used `cookie` or `session` as the mode in the request, the refresh token won't be returned in the JSON.

 ::: tip Expiry time